 If a UP has been requested then it will replace the effects that an EP patent entails in the states that have ratified the UPCA at the date the EP patent is granted.

 There is no simple answer and the decision about whether to opt-out or not is a complex one for any patent owner.
 We recommend you reach out to the expert UPC team at Zacco to discuss your particular the particulars of your patent situation – firstname.lastname@example.org

-Patent holders will have the option to opt-out their EP patents during the sunrise period.
-Unless opted out, the granted patents will automatically be included in the UPC jurisdiction for the contracting member states.
-It should be noted, however, that during the transitional period of seven years, the EP patent could potentially also be litigated in national courts.
+Patent holders will have the option to opt-out their EP patents, provided no legal action has been taken against them in national courts.
+Unless opted out, the granted patents are automatically included in the UPC jurisdiction for the contracting member states.
+It should be noted, however, that during the transitional period of seven years the EP patent could potentially also be litigated in national courts.

 Should a patent owner decide to opt-out, they can later change their mind, but only if no court proceedings have been brought against the patent.
 For example if an action has been brought that ties the patent to litigation before a national court, then the opt-out could not be withdrawn.
 On the other side of this, should an action be started against a patent at the UPC before a decision has been made to opt-out, then that will tie the patent to the UPC jurisdiction.

 It will also be possible to opt-out EP applications so that they are automatically opted out after grant.

 In principle, opting out will prevent an action being started before the UPC by another party which, as discussed above, would tie that patent to the UPC.
 Once a decision to opt-out has been made, if the patent owner then decides to opt-in, there will be no opportunity to opt-out again.